gbradburd/conStruct/README.md

 A complete manual for all documented functions is available [here](https://github.com/gbradburd/conStruct/blob/master/man/conStruct-manual.pdf).

-In addition, there are three vignettes included in the package that walk through various steps in the analysis pipeline in detail.
+In addition, there are four vignettes included in the package that walk through various steps in the analysis pipeline in detail.
 You can find them using:

 ```r